Yaseen-Haffejee/Parallel-Computing-Assignment/README.md

 ### Mini-Project One: Conway's Game of Life

-In order to run everything just run: make All
+In order to run everything just run: make

+Note that a random matrix is generated using the rows and columns values which are set in the makefile.
+Also remember to adjust the number of processes as well before running make.
+Don't forget that the number of processes must be a factor of the number of rows.

 For this project my approach to parallelize the algorithm was as follows: